 Food Grade or pharmaceutical grade mineral oil is what I use to finish and seal the board against moisture.
 You’ll want to seal the board regularly with mineral oil after cleaning (when its dry).
 Be careful of vegetable oils as some suggest, because vegetable oils can get rancid.
 Mineral oil can be found in grocery stores, pharmacies or hardware stores.
 You can always use an oil made just for treating cutting boards.
 There are several brands usually mixed with wax etc.

 If your board is getting a little rough you can always refinish it.
-Some, use a scraper and I have heard of using a metal spatula as a scraper but I have never tried that.
-I just re-sand them first with 100 then 150 and then 220 grit sand paper.
-If it’s very rough start with a heavier grit like 60 or 80 and work your way up.
+Some, use a scraper, I just re-sand them first with 100 then 150 and then 220 grit sand paper.
+If it’s very rough start with a heavier grit like 80 and work your way up.
 Apply a few coats of mineral oil with a cloth and wipe off the excess after several minutes.

-Please feel free to contact me by the Contact Us link above or Phone at 607-282-6641 with any questions and of course we would love to have you as a customer!
+Please feel free to contact me by the Contact Us link at Upstate-NY-CuttingBoards.com with any questions and of course we would love to have you back as a customer again!